 Established over 50 years ago, The Winston Churchill Memorial Trust believes international travel is an integral part in understanding one another and achieving world peace.

-The Winston Churchill Memorial Trust was created by legislation in 1965 as a living memorial, with funds from both the New Zealand government and the public.
+The Winston Churchill Memorial Trust is an organisation established in 1965 following the death of Sir Winston Churchill, with funds from both the New Zealand government and the public.

 Since then, the income from investments has been used each year to fund fellowships that provide ordinary New Zealanders with extraordinary travel opportunities.